vbuzzano/XMouseD-SAGA/docs/TECHNICAL.md

 ### Event Buffer and Reuse

-To minimize allocations during runtime, XMouse maintains a single static event buffer that is initialized once and reused for all event injections:
+To minimize allocations during runtime, XMouseD maintains a single static event buffer that is initialized once and reused for all event injections:

 ```c
 static struct InputEvent s_eventBuf;  // Global reusable buffer